NiluPlatform/open-ethereum-pool/docs/PAYOUTS.md

 `RESOLVE_PAYOUT=1 ./build/bin/open-ethereum-pool payouts.json`.

-Payout module will fetch all rows from Redis with key `eth:payments:pending` and credit balance back to miners.
+Payout module will fetch all rows from Redis with key `nilu:payments:pending` and credit balance back to miners.
 Usually you will have only single entry there.

 If you see `No pending payments to resolve` we have no data about failed debits.